Top Television Stars of the 50s

 Humphrey_Bogart

-Humphrey Bogart was considered the “Greatest Male Star of Classic American Cinema.”
-This American Actor was a true example of a man that every woman wanted and every man wanted to be like.
-During the 50s, Bogart worked in several hit films and became a popular name among Hollywood’s male actors.
+During the 50s, Bogart worked in several hit films and became a popular name.
 The most famous films that he starred in include “The Big Sleep,” “The Treasure of the Sierra Madre,” “Casablanca,” “The African Queen,” “The Harder They Fall,” and “The Maltese Falcon.”
+Each role showcased his exceptional talent and contributed to his enduring legacy in the annals of cinematic history, firmly securing his place among Hollywood’s most celebrated male actors.

 Bogart broke through the supporting roles to the lead roles after appearing in movies like “The Maltese Falcon” and “High Sierra.”
-His role in Casablanca is considered the most significant romantic role he played until this date, as this role was the reason behind his first-ever nomination for the Academy Award for the Best Actor
+His role in Casablanca is considered the most significant romantic role he played until this date, as this role was the reason behind his first-ever nomination for the Academy Award for the Best Actor.

 5. Shirley MacLaine (1952-present)